Electrochemical Parameter Identification for Lithium-ion Battery Sources in Self-Sustained Transportation Energy Systems: Introduction

+\begin{itemize} \item Electrochemical parameters are first grouped manually from the mechanism perspective and assigned to two sequenced tests for identification whose durations are compressed for practical implementation.
+Two optimization models are constructed respectively to simplify the solving procedure. \item The Sobol method is applied to analyze the sensitivity of parameters and an SSO algorithm is developed to distinguish different parameters in the search for the optimum.
+By decomposing the solving process into preliminary and secondary stages, a proper solution can be found efficiently with low computation costs. \item Numerical experiments on a typical LIB type widely used in transportation energy systems are conducted for validation.
+It is observed that the identified parameters can improve the accuracy of real-time battery monitoring and be used as indicators of the battery SOH. \end{itemize}

-The rest of this paper is organized as follows: Section~\ref{sec:test} introduces the identification approach.
-Section~\ref{sec:algor} presents the identification algorithm.
-Section~\ref{sec:result} discusses the results of the numerical experiments.
-Section~\ref{sec:con} draws conclusions.
+The rest of this paper is organized as follows: Section\ref{sec:test} introduces the identification model.
+Section\ref{sec:algor} presents the solving algorithm.
+Section\ref{sec:result} discusses the results of the numerical experiments.
+Section\ref{sec:con} draws conclusions.